AtenaJP22/The-Unsaid-Tales/README.md

 The Unsaid Tales is an interactive, console-based storytelling program that brings a collection of fictional genres to life.
 The program allows users to select or play random stories, engaging them through vibrant visuals, immersive storytelling, and interactive elements.

-Developed as part of the IC3U1 course's Creative Programming Task (CPT), this project showcases programming skills and creativity in storytelling.
+\n Developed as part of the IC3U1 course's Creative Programming Task (CPT), this project showcases programming skills and creativity in storytelling.

 # Features